PAYER ENGAGEMENT RESOURCES

 DME Payer Contracting Guide

-HME Suppliers/Locations by State
+HME Suppliers/Locations By State

-Our research estimates that 29.6% of suppliers have gone out of business or been purchased since 2013.
+Our research estimates that 37% of suppliers have gone out of business or been purchased since 2013.
 Use this data to show the impact to your state and service areas.
 Also, use supplier specific stories for your states to make the biggest impact.

 Tips and Talking Points for HME Payer Negotiations